-Committees are not authorised to approve financial transitions over \$5000, without Council approval.
+Committees are not authorised to approve financial transactions over \$5,000 ex GST, without Council approval.
 However, Committees may scope the cost of goods and services to support a project proposal, as per the requirements below:

-- When costing goods/services for projects that are between \$5,000 to \$50,000 (or more), Committees are required to obtain three written quotes and Council approval is required. - Quotes should be reviewed and discussed by the Committee.
-The successful quote should be selected by the Committee for recommendation to Council, prior to Council approval (if required, refer to 'Requests for works' or 'Grants' sections).
+- When costing goods/services for projects that are between \$5,500 to \$21,999 Committees are required to obtain one written quote and Council approval is required. - When costing goods/services for projects that are between \$22,000 to \$54,999, Committees are required to obtain three written quotes and Council approval is required. - Quotes should be reviewed and discussed by the Committee.
+The successful quote should be selected by the Committee for recommendation to Council, prior to Council approval.